hannotify/javas-concurrency-journey-continues/sections/1-intro.md

 > A workshop that leads to a discussion about focus, focus span, disturbing factors, limit active work.
 * Earlier this year, the Scrum Master of an agile team I was a part of hosted an exercise he called "The Illusion of Multitasking".
-* With the purpose of making the team learn about focus span, disturbing factors and limit active work.
+* With the purpose of making the team learn about focus span, disturbing factors and why you should limit active work.
-* One *worker* (me), five *managers* (them).
+* One *worker* (me), armed with a Sharpie, and five *managers* (them), armed with sticky notes.
-* Three scenarios:
+* This exercise had three scenarios:
-  * All managers shouted letters at me and use everything in their power to get my attention.
+  * All managers shouted letters at me and use everything in their power to get my attention to write letters on sticky notes.
-  * All managers formed a line and, when it was their turn, demanded the writing of a single letter on the sticky note that they bring.
+  * All managers formed a line and, when it was their turn, demanded the writing of a single letter on the sticky note that they brought.
   * All managers formed a line and, when it was their turn, spelled out the entire name they wanted me to write.
 * Metrics:
   * Time-to-first (T 1e.)